johnwcowan/r7rs-work/BytestringsCowan.md

 `(list->bytestring `*list*`)`

 Convert a list into a bytevector.
-It is an error if its elements are not suitable arguments for `bytestring`.
+If the elements of the are not suitable arguments for `bytestring`, an error satisfying `bytestring-error?` is signaled.

 `(bytestring->list `*bytevector*`)`

 Convert a bytevector into a list containing suitable arguments for `bytestring`.
-If `bytestring` is applied to the elements of the list, the resulting bytevector will be byte for byte the same as *bytevector*, but the exact contents of the list are not specified by this SRFI.
+If `list->bytestring` is applied to the list, the resulting bytevector will be byte for byte the same as *bytevector*, but the exact contents of the list are not specified by this SRFI.